 The evolution of the TTC subway map

-(Trivia lovers: Main Street is the only station named for a road to retain its suffix.
+In fact, Main Street is the only station named for a road to retain its suffix.
 The change was made during construction of the Bloor-Danforth line for clarity, lest some hapless soul think it was the nexus of the subway system.
-Also, St. Patrick station could have become a neat bookend for Museum station: the TTC briefly toyed with renaming the stop "Art Gallery" in the late 70s.)

 The Bloor-Danforth line wasn't always marked in green.
 Early on-board subway maps used red for the Yonge-University line - matching the original red Gloucester trains - from Eglinton to St. George and yellow for subway from Keele to Woodbine, the original kick-off points.